|Follow PSU Football:||Follow @PennStateFball|

 ➤ High School

-A three-year letterman at Hershey High School, playing for head coach Mark Painter...A third-team all-state selection during his senior season...Was invited to play in the Big 33 Classic and the Chesapeake Bowl...Was a Top 30 prospect on the offensive line and was rated a four-star recruit by ESPN.com and earned a three-star ranking from Rivals.com and Scout.com...Lettered in track and field, wrestling and volleyball.
+A three-year letterman at Hershey High School, playing for head coach Mark Painter...A third-team all-state selection during his senior season...Was invited to play in the Big 33 Classic and the Chesapeake Bowl...Was a Top 30 prospect on the offensive line and was rated a four-star recruit by ESPN and earned a three-star ranking from Rivals and Scout...Lettered in track and field, wrestling and volleyball.

-Full name is David Andrew Nelson...Son of Dave and Dawn Nelson...Has two sisters, Kate and Brooke...Five of his family members have attended Penn State, including his father and his sister, Brooke...Enjoys hunting and fishing...Plans on majoring in kinesiology to pursue a career as a physical therapist...Earned Dean's List honors with a 3.52 grade-point average during the 2013 fall semester...Born January 5, 1995 in Baltimore, Md.
+Full name is David Andrew Nelson...Son of Dave and Dawn Nelson...Has two sisters, Kate and Brooke...Five of his family members have attended Penn State, including his father and his sister, Brooke...Enjoys hunting and fishing...Graduated in May with a degree in kinesiology...Working on a second degree in nutritional sciences...Wants to pursue a career as a physical therapist...Born January 5, 1995 in Baltimore, Maryland.